fsjunior/python-flask-restful-mongodb-template/README.md

 ## FAQ

+### This template is useless, as you did not used any authentication method for it

+Authentication (and authorization) are normally environment dependent.
+It is hard to use a library that will be suitable for most of the use cases.
+Thus, I decided to not put any authentication (or authorization) method here.

 ### Can I use this template in a production environment?

 Probably, but with caution.
 Always do a quality analysis with tools like